 Many businesses now use apps to enhance their sales.
 While loyalty apps reward repeat customers, others use geo-targeting services aimed at addressing customers in real time, depending on their location.
 (Of course, these are ideal for any business with a brick-and-mortar store).
-People download your app, signaling their interest in your brand, set their location preferences, and the app can then send them targeted discounts and deals when users are in range of the store.
+People download your app, signaling their interest in your brand, set their location preferences, and the app can then send them targeted discounts and deals when users are in the range of the store.
 This is a great way to address people’s needs at the moment.
 Branding agencies will even say that this is the future of marketing.
 To enhance this two-way digital conversation even further, businesses can integrate sendbird’s live streaming product, allowing for real-time interaction between customers and sales representatives.
 This feature can enhance the overall customer experience and drive sales.
 We have all heard the statement that data is the new oil.
 If that is the case, digital marketing companies are surely the place where the oil is being found these days.

 The self-driven process of engaging with a brand can actually help target more promising leads.
 Think of it this way.
 A user visits your website, maybe checks out a few pages, and then leaves and browses other sites.
 Meanwhile, through professional retargeting services, you can track which websites he visits and target your ad presence accordingly.
 He’s already displayed interest, and now you can gently remind him of your brand later on by displaying your banner ad or video.
 Both consumer and brand benefit in this scenario.
 The brand gets a more focused lead, and the consumer gets to decide if he wants to further engage or not.
 Make the customer feel more valued